thunil/tempoGAN/README.md

 And two data directories were ouputs will be written:

-`.../tensorflow/2ddata_sim:` contains the training and test data
+`.../tensorflow/2ddata_sim:` contains the training, validation and test data

 `.../tensorflow/2ddata_gan:` outputs will be written here